immense/immybot-documentation/src/ncentral-integration-setup.md

 ![](./.vuepress/images/ncentraldocs/add_user_guide_1.png)
 ![](./.vuepress/images/ncentraldocs/add_userrole_guide_2.png)

-## Login to the new ImmyBot user to get MFA code
+## Login to the new ImmyBot user to get MFA code and accept EULA

 Once you have created the new ImmyBot user account, you must attempt to login so that you may retrieve the MFA key, and complete any initial setup.